openintegrationhub/Data-and-Domain-Models/README.md

 ### Documents

-- `CONTRIBUTING`: Gathers any rule considering the contribution
+- `CONTRIBUTING`: Gathers any rule considering the contribution for the Open Integration Hub project
 - `Onboarding`: Describes how to proceed when developing a master data model and a connector.
 It lists the most important documents from the connectors repository and the data and domain models repository, to simplify the onboarding process.
 - `CODE_OF_CONDUCT`: Contains an explanation of the expected behavior of the community members, following  the code of conduct defined by the Contributor Covenant
 <br><br>